Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

 note that this is the Pauli $z$ operator with the displacement operator with a factor of a half.
 Once the state has been prepared in the appropriate point in phase space, $\alpha$, the qubit is then measured in either the $x$ or $y$ basis, resulting in

-where $\langle \Sx \rangle = \Trace{\Sx \rho_\text{tot}(\alpha)}$ and $ \langle \Sy \rangle = \Trace{\Sy \rho_\text{tot}(\alpha)}$.
+where $\langle \Sx \rangle = \Trace{\Sx \rho_\text{tot}(\tilde\alpha)}$ and $ \langle \Sy \rangle = \Trace{\Sy \rho_\text{tot}(\tilde\alpha)}$.
 We note that a similar procedure can be performed by coupling a qubit to a qudit to generate the Weyl characteristic function for qudit states.

 Once we have generated the Weyl function, we can use \Eq{HWGeneralPDF} to perform a simple Fourier transformation to generate any quasi-probability distribution function.
-An important part of the analysis of optical states is the investigation such transform along with Gaussian smoothing.
+An important part of the analysis of optical states is the investigation of different transforms of this Weyl characteristic function, in order to reveal certain quantum effects that are more difficult to see.
 One such case where this approach is insightful is when considering two-mode squeezed states.
 Such states are Gaussian and so have no negative values, despite being highly entangled.
-Generating a characteristic function and then filtering to a quasiprobability can result in negative values.\Cite{PhysRevLett.107.113604,Kok2020} Allowing a phase-space analysis of such states.\Cite{PhysRevA.86.052118,park2020} A similar approach has also been taken for analyzing discrete states.\Cite{Kiesel2012} An experimental way to achieve these results should be possible in combination with an extension of \Eq{WeylMeas}, we will now consider how else one can directly measure the phase space of a discrete quantum state.
+Generating a characteristic function and then filtering to a quasiprobability can result in negative values.\Cite{PhysRevLett.107.113604,Kok2020} Allowing a phase-space analysis of such states.\Cite{PhysRevA.86.052118,park2020} A similar approach has also been taken for analyzing discrete states.\Cite{Kiesel2012} An experimental way to achieve these results should be possible in combination with an extension of \Eq{WeylMeas}.